rokyere-dev/demo-repo/README.md

 1. Open index.html in your browser.

-2. Add a div tag with the the text hello git.
+2. Add a div tag with the text hello git.